Huang-Frederic/Huang-Frederic/Technobrick.md

 This is a Template that you can clone to start your Dash project, it will contain all the components needed for a fast and easy release.

 ## 🔮 Stack

 ![Static Badge](https://img.shields.io/badge/python-gray?style=for-the-badge&logo=Python)
 ![Static Badge](https://img.shields.io/badge/dash-gray?style=for-the-badge&logo=Dash)
 ![Static Badge](https://img.shields.io/badge/plotly-gray?style=for-the-badge&logo=Plotly)
 ![Static Badge](https://img.shields.io/badge/dataiku-gray?style=for-the-badge&logo=Dataiku)

+> [!NOTE]
+> This project has been developed and documented on DSS13, dash 2.18.0 and AI_LAB_DC 0.1.13.

 ## 🌐 Project Overview